BY SOFO ARCHON

 Dealing with Fear-Based Manipulation

-Now that we’ve looked at different ways fear is being used against you, I’d like to share with you a few simple tips that can help you to avoid falling victim to fear-based manipulation.
+Now that we’ve looked at some different ways fear is being used against you, I’d like to share with you a few simple tips that can help you to avoid falling victim to fear-based manipulation.

 Secondly, when dealing with political, social or other important issues, remember to associate feelings of fear with the need to slow down and regain mental and emotional clarity.
 Instead of succumbing to impulsive reactions, take the time to educate yourself on the issue at hand.
 This will not only allow you to assess your options and take better-informed decisions, but also to discern what you should fear from what you shouldn’t.

 Lastly, instead of blindly conforming to the norm and obeying to authority figures, act mindfully and take responsibility for your actions.
-Just because a renowned politician, an award-winning journalist or a commercial on a major TV channel tells you what to do or believe, that doesn’t mean you should.
+Just because your favorite politician, an award-winning journalist or a commercial on a major TV channel tells you what to do or believe, that doesn’t mean you should.
 Sadly, after years upon years of conditioning, most people don’t use their critical thinking and instead let others think for them.
 To break free from that conditioning, be sure to doubt — and not mindlessly accept — any “truth” that’s being thrown at you by someone else, regardless of who that person might be.